WinWorld Archive Format Information

 .IMZ files are compressed WinImage files.
 Most emulators or disk tools don't support these.
 WinImage will open and convert them.
 These are technically just "Zip" files, a Zip utility will also extract the stored "IMA" image.

-USB floppy drives will only write 720K and 1.44MB floppy disk images.
+Please note that USB floppy drives will only write 720K and 1.44MB floppy disk images.
 Some USB floppy drives fail to support 720k like they are supposed to.
 When purchasing a USB floppy drive, make sure it supports 720k low density.

 You can write Macintosh 1.44mb floppy disk images using a normal PC or USB floppy drive.
 400K/800k images, however require special hardware.